code-not-found/code-not-found.github.io/_posts/java/2014-06-28-java-download-install-jdk-6-windows.md

 ---
-title: Java - Download & Install JDK 1.6 on Windows
+title: "Java - Download & Install JDK 1.6 on Windows"
 permalink: /java-download-install-jdk-6-windows.html
-excerpt: A detailed tutorial on how to download and install jdk1.6.0_45 on Windows.
+excerpt: "A detailed step-by-step tutorial on how to download and install jdk1.6.0_45 on Windows."
 date: 2014-06-28
-modified: 2017-11-18
+last_modified_at: 2014-06-28
 header:
   teaser: "assets/images/header/java-teaser.png"
 categories: [Java]